African American Studies

 For almost 40 years CHS has provided accredited High School Diploma pathways to thousands of students.

-With regional and national accreditation – CHS is the trusted name in online high school education.
+CHS is accredited and a trusted name in online high school education.

 Any student – public, private, or homeschool – can augment their local school academic needs.
 You can think of CHS courses as simply additional courses to your local school catalog.
 Explore the African American Studies online electives available to you in the CHS Course Catalog.